AerWyn81/HeadBlocks/docs/config/config.md

 - password: password used for connection
 - port: 3306 port used for connection (_default is 3306_)
 - ssl: enable ssl requests
+- prefix: prefix for HeadBlocks tables (example: srv1_) (advice: use underscore to separate the prefix)

 !> By switching SQLite to MySQL, the data is not migrated.